mogenius/docs/mogenius/docs/Tutorials/how to deploy nestjs.md

 ## Getting started

 If you already have a mogenius account, proceed to the next step.
-Otherwise [**sign up for mogenius**](https://studio.mogenius.com/user/registration) at first - it's free and you can get started right away.
+Sign up for mogenius - it's free and you can get started right away.
 Once you're signed up, create a new cloudspace that contains all your services for a project, like NestJS.
 The services all reside in your secure cloudspace and can communicate with each other (Kubernetes namespace isolation).
 This is a convenient way to build a cloud-native software project that consists of one or more interconnected microservices.
 Once you have confirmed your email and phone number, you can create a new cloudspace:

 ![enter image description here](https://api.mogenius.com/file/id/115e92a0-6daa-4b15-9420-438448351d89)